 * Hand warmers

 * Towing ropes

 * Extra clothing

-As the number one Colorado Springs personal injury attorney office, Rector Law is here to serve you.
+As the number one Colorado Springs car accident law office, Rector Law is here to serve you.
 If you or someone you love has recently been involved in an accident, reach out to our Colorado law firm today.
 There may be options available to you that you are unaware of.
 From all of us here at Rector Law, have a safe and happy winter.